Knowledge base

 Preamble

-Redisis used with PHP to accelerate performance by serving as a cache for temporary data and to manage user sessions, thus improving the efficiency of web applications.Redisalso allows the implementation of queue systems and the temporary storage of data for asynchronous tasks or statistics.
+Redisis used with PHP to accelerate performance by serving as a cache for temporary data and managing user sessions, thus improving the efficiency of web applications.Redisalso allows the implementation of queue systems and temporary storage of data for asynchronous tasks or statistics.

 Install Redis